 Inflation

 First of all, there is the impact of inflation.
-This is where the “purchasing power” of each pound in your pension goes down over time. £400,000 in 2021, in other words, will not be worth £400,000 in 2050.
-Nobody can predict what inflation will look like over 4 decades, although the Bank of England’s (BoE’s) target rate of 2% per year is a good starting point.
-Assuming that average UK inflation reflects this over the next 40+ years, then this means your pension pot will need to grow by at least 2% per year just to retain its value.
+Inflation is where the “purchasing power” of each pound in your pension decreases over time.
+For example, £400,000 in 2023 will not be worth £400,000 in 2050.
+Nobody can predict inflation over four decades, although the Bank of England’s (BoE’s) target rate of 2% per year is a good starting point.
+Assuming that average UK inflation reflects this over the next 40+ years, your pension pot must grow by at least 2% per year to retain its value.

 Taxes

-This is before taxes, fees and other costs come into play, of course – which can also erode the purchasing power of your pension).
-In 2021-22, fortunately, generous UK pension rules mean that your pension contributions receive tax relief as you build up your pot (equivalent to your income tax bracket).
+Taxes, fees, and other costs come into play, of course – which can also erode the purchasing power of your pension).
+In 2021-22, fortunately, generous UK pension rules means your pension contributions receive tax relief as you build up your pot (equivalent to your income tax bracket).
 Moreover, your savings are not subject to dividend tax or capital gains tax.
-Once you start taking an income from your pension, however, it is subject to income tax.
-This is a system that could change in the future under new governments – although this appears to be very unlikely any time soon.
+Once you start taking an income from your pension, it is subject to income tax.
+Tax systems could change under new governments – although this appears unlikely to happen any time soon.

 Investment funds

 Finally, the funds and platforms where your pension savings are invested charge investors so these can be run profitably.
 Here, you have more control as an investor.
-There is a wide range of funds available on the pension market in 2021, with many decreasing their prices over more recent years due to more competition.
-A financial planner can help you identify a good range of options suitable to your investment goals and risk appetite, mitigating unnecessarily high fees without compromising on performance and quality.
+A wide range of funds are available on the pension market in 2023, with many decreasing their prices over recent years due to more competition.
+A financial planner can help you identify a good range of options suitable to your investment goals and risk appetite.

 Can you retire at 55 with £400,000?